 - Provide a ‘limited level’ assurance opinion on the Report’s content with respect to the AA1000AS (2008) assurance principles of Inclusivity, Materiality and Responsiveness.

-- Provide a ‘limited level’ assurance opinion on the completeness and accuracy of the performance claims and data presented in the Report.
+- Provide a ‘limited level’ assurance opinion on the completeness and accuracy of the claims and performance data presented in the Report.

 Our responsibility in performing our assurance activities is to the management of British American Tobacco only and in accordance with the terms of reference agreed with them.
-We do not therefore accept or assume any responsibility for any other purpose or to any other person or organisation.
+We do not accept or assume any responsibility for any other purpose or to any other person or organisation.
 Any reliance any such third party may place on the Report is entirely at its own risk.

 What we did to form our conclusions